patrickhadlaw/RGLEngine/README.md

 # cpp-opengl

-Simple OpenGL renderer, currently only draws triangle and transforms perspective camera on WASD keys and mouse movement.
+Simple OpenGL renderer, currently only draws triangles, rectangles and images and transforms perspective camera on WASD keys and mouse movement.
 Controls are:
 * Click window to grab cursor.
 * Press WASD, LCTRL, SPACE keys to move camera.